W3rni0/TJCTF_2020/readme.md

 **tjctf{just_g3tt1n9_st4rt3d}**
 ```
-this time we get a file with the challenge, if we check the type of the file
+This time we get a file with the challenge, if we check the type of the file
 we can see that it is an ELF, a type of Unix executable:
 ```
 ![](assets//images//forwarding_1.png)
 ```
-I checked if the flag is saved in string format in the file, we
+I checked if the flag is saved in string format in the file, for that We
-can use the strings command to find strings in the executable, and then use
+can use the strings command which finds strings in the executable, And then use
 grep and regex to filter the strings in the binary for the flag
 I used the following command: